wints/documentation/ingredients/sdk_links/sharing_links.md

 <!--- iOS -->
 {% if page.ios %}

-We realized that creating links is great, but it's incredibly hard to create a ton of different links up front for the different channels in the UIActivityViewController.
-Because of this, we offer a custom UIActivityItemProvider to make your life easier.
+We realized that creating links is great, but it's incredibly hard to create a ton of different links up front for the different channels in the `UIActivityViewController`.
+Because of this, we offer a custom `UIActivityItemProvider` to make your life easier.
 This will automatically generate a link dynamically when the user presses a button to share.

 {% image src='/img/ingredients/sdk_links/ios_share_sheet.jpg' actual center alt='ios share sheet' %}